Curt Coleman, Chief

 Critical Access Hospitals

 Jackson County Regional Health Center opened it's doors on May 16, 1950.
 As the county's only hospital it began as the result of a community vision to create a modern, full service hospital to meet the needs of Jackson County residents and the surrounding area.
 That vision holds true today as JCRHC strives to meet the ever changing needs of the people it serves.
-Today Jackson County Regional Health Center is a 25 bed Joint Commission accredited critical access hospital offering a wide range of inpatient, outpatient, emergency and community health services.
+Today Jackson County Regional Health Center is a 25 bed Joint Commission accredited critical access hospital offering a wide range of inpatient, outpatient, and emergency services.

 Jackson County Regional Health Center has been affiliated with Genesis Health System since July 2010.